Complete Details Of Divorce Case in india.

 A six-month cooling-off period is provided so that divorce can be avoided if there is hope for reconciliation.
 However, the Supreme Court has found that this cooling off period can be waived in cases where both parties have mutually consented to the divorce.
 To quote, the court noted that “the waiting period would prolong their agony and an application for waiving the waiting period could be filed in the court within one week of their first demand for separation.

-One thought on “Complete Details Of Divorce Case in india.
+1 thought on “Complete Details Of Divorce Case in india.”

 Leave a Reply